Looking for intentional thanksgiving activities for kids? These activities are perfect for your elementary-aged kids to

 This has been a favorite activity for our family year after year.
 It is a great visual way to focus on thankfulness and is also very interactive.
 You can use construction paper to make your thankful tree.
-During this time of the year, I like to leave out a little basket of the cutout leaves with a jar of crayons nearby for my kids to fill out as desired.
+During this time of the year, I like to leave out a little basket of cutout leaves with a jar of crayons nearby for my kids to fill out as desired.
 If you want to get pre-made leaves, grab the printable leaves here!

 Use Turkey on the Table

 M&M Gratitude Game

 This is a new game for our family this year and it is a game using M&M candy!
 Each color of the candy represents a different person, place, or thing that the kids will say they are thankful for.
 It is such a fun game to play!
 You can find the instructions and printable for this game A Year of Family Moments.
 Along with the gratitude game, there are other activities for your family to focus on thankfulness.